Jkutkut/42Madrid-Born2beroot/guide.md

 		sudo systemctl restart ssh

-- From now own, you can enter the machine from your host machine using:
+- That's it!
+Now we can connect to the virtual machine from the physical machine.
+From now own, we can use SSH to copy-paste content between machines.

+		ssh USER@localhost -p 4242
+	or

 		ssh USER@127.0.0.1 -p 4242